jonsmock/jonsmock.github.com/_posts/2016-12-11-first-speaking-experience.md

 - I used the word "force" during unit propagation; the mentor suggested "infer"
 - I had 1 and 0 on diagram/graph slides to save space; the mentor suggested T/F
-- The mentor noted which phrased I used that were good and worth keeping
+- The mentor noted which phrases I used that were good and worth keeping
 - The mentor commented on pacing and humor
-- Red color on Intermission venn diagram slide; my original colors were not contrasty enough
+- I added the red color on the Intermission venn diagram slide, because my mentor rightly observed the original colors didn't contrast enough

 These are small things perhaps, but I definitely notice the difference.
 But, more than anything, the meeting gave me a huge boost in confidence.